SuperMoonChild/Crypto/Blockchain_Lending_Protocal.md

+**Questions&Obeservation:**
+1. How does Variable APR work on the platform?
+Like Dynamic APR for deposit and borrowing rates?
+2. How can you tell some chains are private or public?
+(Maybe very stupid question)
+3. How does the stable APR calculate without Terms (how to decide terms)
+4. If a customer/traders takes up a variable APR product (for example USDT as collateral, how does the APR lock up for a certain period of time?)
+Not sure how that works with smart contract.
+5. If I lend a product out, and pay the interest, who actually gets the interest?
+In a traditional setting, the banks will get the interests for operation costs?
+6. Unsecure Products Possibility and opportunities, provide some food for thoughts in the following businsss.
+It is very interesting how to develop 'trust scoring system in the Decentralized context'.
+7. It is very interesting how the unbank population react to this protocals, since US has 1/3 of the population is unbanked and there is a great market there.
+If you observe the banking with subprime of saving/borrowing ratio is almost 35%/5% = 7 factor versus 10% (top 10 Vol avg rate)/7% = 1.X, which improves great effciency to the customers who really need the money.
+One thought is that it needs to easy access to the money.
+8. The major risks of the borrowing lies in the Collateral Value shock which will make the situation of undercollateral, therefore, how to mitigate the risk of the borrowing for long term borrowing like 2 years repayment.
+It seems to me these kind of assets will be good for a very short term period of time like Payday Loan?
+Another consideration will be the Protocal risks that did not appear for the banking, because once the contract is sidgned, the contract has no recourse terms for traditional lending.
+However, it seems to me the protocal can change along the way and will greatly increase risk exposure if the TERM is relatively long?
+9. There are abitrage opportunities for cross-chain borrowing and lending.
+If I borrow cheap money in one chain and hedge against the high yield in another chain, is that possible?I notice that in COMPOUND protocal, the lending rate is much lower than AAVE,then I can lend the USDT in COMPOUND and deposit in AAVE, not sure whether this strategy works.
+Also I am not sure that between chains, the products price will slightly varied based on cost effciency. https://app.compound.finance/markets/
+10. If it is under centralized environment, does is make P2P possible in a real sense.
+Let'say, I have some spare money on the blockchain and I will like to lend out to another 'unknown' person, then I can price with market + I think the best price premiun and post them on the matching algorithms on the market( custom contracts, because most of the chain are standardized) , and I will get some 'return' if my loan will get repaid ( But I understand I need the coutnerparty to put some collateral beforehead).
+I am not sure that product is already exists in the market yet.
+I feel like there are great opportunities here in the market.

 ## Major Lending Protocols on the Ethereum Blockchain

 In the Ethereum blockchain, several major protocols have established themselves as leaders in the decentralized finance (DeFi) lending space.
 These platforms enable users to lend and borrow cryptocurrencies in a trustless environment.
 Here are some of the most prominent Ethereum-based lending protocols: